Phala-Network/phala-docs-old/docs/basic-concept.md

 ### pRuntime to the blockchain

 When registering a pRuntime, the blockchain validates the Remote Attestation report offered by the pRuntime.
-The upcoming messages from the pRuntime are signed by the commited identity.
+The upcoming messages from the pRuntime are signed by the committed identity.
 So the blockchain can trust pRuntime until the registration expires.

-The Remtoe Attestatio report is a x509 certificate signed by Intel.
-The certificate is validatated on-chain with our wasm port of `ring`.
+The Remote Attestation report is a x509 certificate signed by Intel.
+The certificate is validated on-chain with our wasm port of `ring`.
 For more details please refer to the blockchain docs.

 ### The blockchain to pRuntime